VA-Explorer/va_explorer/README.md

 * [Postgres](http://www.postgresql.org/)
 * [Docker](https://www.docker.com/)

+*Note:* If this is your first time using Postgres, you may be requested to create a user and password for the first time during setup.
+Take note of this user and password as it will be used later for our setup, as well as your future other projects setups. \
+Instructions can be found online to change your postgres user's password.

 Once the prerequisites are available, VA Explorer can be installed and demonstration data can be loaded.

 ### Setup